akionsight/smart-recorder/README.md

 8. Now the transcript of the video appears

-9. Now search certain words or parts spoken in the video with the box on top
+9. Now search certain words or parts spoken in the video with the sticky input box on top

 ## Frameworks and libraries used
 1. [Animate.css](https://animate.style/) (Obtained via CDN)